• Home

 And when He had sent the multitudes away, He went up on the mountain by Himself to pray.
 Now when evening came, He was alone there” (Matthew 14:23).

 A person will always absorb the smell of the place where he dwells.
-When Isaac blessed Jacob he thought he was blessing Esau because the clothes Jacob wore were Esau’s and they carry Esau’s odor.
+When Isaac blessed Jacob, he thought he was blessing Esau because the clothes Jacob wore were Esau’s and they carried Esau’s odor.
 It was that peculiarity which misled Isaac.
 Here are his words:

 Surely, the smell of my son is like the smell of a field which the Lord has blessed” (Gen. 27:27).